shitcodebykaushik/Rust-doc/src/Readfile.md

 -  Cargo
  - Cargo run compile your code and result in binary
  - Cargo test test your code and result in test  binary .
+ - Toolchain is use to automate the process of building,testing,and deploying software.
  # Extern
 Link to or import external code.
  # Crate